Instituto María Rosa Mystica, Sacerdotes Carismáticos Misioneros: Theology

 The institute considers itself to be fully Christian and Catholic, maintaining the seven Catholic Sacraments and the apostolic succession of its clergy members in an unbroken line to the Apostles mainly through the former Roman Catholic Bishop Carlos Duarte Costa.

 Liturgies are celebrated according to either a slightly revised Roman Rite, or a Spanish version of the Brazilian Church's rite, itself a version of the pre-Vatican II Roman rite which was one of Duarte Costa's bones of contention with the Vatican in 1945 and was perceived as a necessity to celebrate Mass in the vernacular, and while facing the worshipers).

-As its name suggests, the institute is Marian or related to Mary.
-And for inspiration and example spiritually connects with her.
+The school is Marian or associated with Mary, as implied by its name.
+And spiritually connects with her as an example and source of motivation.
 It does not only pursue this in the cult of Mary Mystical Rose (a popular devotion tracing its roots to Italy and, further back, Germany), but also in the proposed devotion to Mary Mother of Diversity, with all the colors of the rainbow being added to the traditionally Marian celeste, representing the inclusive approach to people of all cultures, lifestyles, and social classes.
 The institute has embraced elements of the Charismatic Movement, chiefly in the liturgical and prayer style, and in those areas that do not clash with the congregation's essentially traditional catholic theological outlook.
 The institute could be described as liberal catholic, with an enthusiastic attitude to ecumenism and concelebration, and support of the ordination of women, including to the episcopate (although there are no female clergy within the institute at present).